Suggested Packing List Fall & Spring Terms

 - A voltage converter (but only if absolutely necessary) for small electric appliances

-- A European (2 round prongs) adapter plug
+- A European (2 round prongs) adapter plug if you pack US electronics.

 - A square peg adapter plug for Great Britain (3 rectangular prongs)